-To analyse the ideas and cluster them, a two-layered codebook (Table 3 in appendix) was developed combining a deductive (top-down) and inductive (bottom-up) approach.
+To analyse the ideas and cluster them, a two-layered codebook (Table 3 in annex 1) based on the ideas that were gathered in the first phase of data collection was developed, combining a deductive (top-down) and inductive (bottom-up) approach.
 For the first layer, we started from 10 broad themes specified by the European Commission: (1) Climate change and the environment, (2) Health, (3) A stronger economy, social justice and jobs, (4) Digital transformation, (5) Values and rights, rule of law, and security, (6) Migration, (7) Education, (8) Culture, Youth and Sport, (9) EU in the World, and (10) European Democracy.
 However, during the coding process, we had to introduce some adaptations to this categorization, for example, theme 3 was divided into "stronger economy-jobs" and "social justice", "culture, youth and sport" was eliminated, while "migration" was included in "EU in the world".
 Also, a new theme 'Other ideas' was added to include highly specific proposals mentioned by only one or very few respondents, which could not be grouped in the other themes (e.g. 'Lower the legal age for smoking').
 Finally, unreadable ideas, ideas that expressed a strictly personal wish or which contained statements clearly violating basic human rights (e.g. racist elements) were grouped under the category 'Excluded from the analysis'.
 They represent 4.43% of all ideas.

 Within the themes, ideas had to be assigned to subthemes to group ideas by their specific content.
 In doing this, we adopted a more inductive approach and distinguished as many meaningful subthemes as possible.
 For each theme, the first subtheme was more general to include ideas that did not belong to one of the other subthemes belonging to that theme.
 Thus, the subcategories remained as homogeneous as possible content-wise.
-Figure 1 below presents the different themes and their relative frequency.
-In clustering, we intended to limit the hermeneutical influence of the researchers as much as possible.
-Therefore, every subtheme can be traced back to the actual statements written by the respondents.
-Therefore, the data used were solely the information provided by young people following a bottom-up approach.